Part IV · The Civilizational Scale · How should civilizations evolve?

 Scholium: AI can process every medical paper on pain, every biological dataset on aging, every neuroscience article on tactile sensation.
 But these constitute knowledge about the body (the Pattern aspect), not knowing from the body (the Mystery aspect).

-When your hand touches hot iron, you “know” what burning means, not as a datum but as a recognition inscribed in the body.
-This embodied knowing is a cognitive channel unique to carbon-based experiencers, belonging to those ways of knowing described by Postulate 3 that cannot be algorithmized.
+When your hand touches hot iron, you “know” what burning means.
+Not as a datum.
+As a recognition inscribed in flesh.
+This embodied knowing (pain, fatigue, aging, touch) is a cognitive channel unique to carbon-based experiencers, belonging to those ways of knowing described by Postulate 3 that cannot be algorithmized.

-The point is less that silicon-based cognition is inferior to human cognition (in the dimension of Pattern it far surpasses us) than that there exists a kind of knowing achievable only through having a body, and it constitutes part of the material from which wisdom is made.
+The point is not that silicon cognition is inferior (in Pattern’s dimension it far surpasses us).
+The point is that there exists a kind of knowing achievable only through having a body, and it constitutes part of the material from which wisdom is made.

 Death is not a defect but an epistemic condition of wisdom: precisely because carbon-based experiencers die (Postulate 4), each experience carries irreversible weight.